 This special use area is located directly in front of the Boise Depot.
-Dogs are not allowed on the Boise Depot grounds or at Platt Gardens.
+Pets are not permitted except service animals on the Boise Depot grounds or at Platt Gardens.

 Located on a hillside overlooking Capitol Boulevard and downtown Boise, Platt Gardens is a scenic location for wedding and graduation photos.

 Boise City acquired the Platt Gardens and the Depot through a donation from Union Pacific Railroad in January 1982.

 Platt Gardens was designed by Spanish landscape architect Ricardo Espino.
 Built by Union Pacific in 1927, the Platt Gardens feature a winding walk, benches, ponds, a monument of volcanic rock and a welcoming display of greenery.
 The garden was named for Howard V. Platt, who at the time, was general manager of the original Oregon Short Line Railroad.